 In 1999, one of the oldest United States scientific agencies discovered the WebMux product and tested it for their services to the United States Department of Defense.
 To this day, the WebMux products provide the pivotal role in managing, controlling, and securing these services.

-The WebMux products provided the games contents delivery for China’s Asia Games in 2010.
+In 2010, the WebMux products provided the games contents delivery for China’s Asia Games.
 The WebMux products were able to deliver and handle 9 GB/s of network traffic during the games.

 As a supplier, AVANU successfully sold and installed thousands of WebMux hardware appliances into major corporations, educational institutions, U.S. government entities, hosting/co-lo businesses, and small/medium size businesses.